-If there is an e-monitoring equipment breakdown, the boat must report to AAP, as soon as it is known, to resolve the issue.
-After returning to port the boat must not depart from port again unless it is in area with coverage less than 100% and a service appointment has been booked with AAP.
+If there is an e-monitoring equipment breakdown, the boat must report to AAP and AFMA, as soon as it is known, to resolve the issue.
+After returning to port the boat must not depart from port again unless the operator has notified AFMA, it is in area with coverage less than 100% and a service appointment has been booked with AAP.